 Some foods have the remarkable quality of containing both fat-soluble vitamins and the fat required to dissolve them.
 That’s a good reason to include foods like salmon, sunflower seeds, herring, and almonds.
 Just be sure to balance acidifying foods (like salmon and herring) with alkalizing ingredients, using the 80/20 acid/alkaline ratio.

 3. Pair Iron-Rich Animal-Products With Sulfur

-While the guidelines of a pH balanced diet favor plant-based foods, the nutritional guidance in the Save Our Bones Program is not about forbidding particular foods- it’s about achieving a balance that builds stronger bones and improves overall health.
+While the guidelines of a pH balanced diet favor plant-based foods, the nutritional guidance in the Osteoporosis Reversal Program is not about forbidding particular foods- it’s about achieving a balance that builds stronger bones and improves overall health.

 Based on that, when you eat acidifying animal products, it makes good sense to get the most out of them.
 Foods rich in iron (like liver or beef) or zinc (like turkey or oysters) are best consumed alongside foods that contain sulfur.

 Pair those foods with sulfur-rich cruciferous vegetables (such as broccoli, cauliflower, cabbage, and Brussels Sprouts), and with garlic or onions, so that the sulfur they contain will bind with the minerals in the meat, helping you to absorb them.
 It turns out liver and onions is a classic dish for a good reason!

 Consume plant sources of iron with Vitamin C and animal sources of iron with sulfur.
 Eat fat- soluble vitamins (A, D, E, and K) with small amounts of healthy fats such as olive oil.